 - Mandatory realms can block object owners and object privileged users.
 In previous releases, blocking these users could only be done by defining complicated command rules. - Mandatory realms provide more flexible configurations for access control.
 For example, suppose you want to enable a user to access an object with certain conditions, such as in a specific time range during the day.
 You cannot grant object privileges to that user because realms do not block object privileges.
 You only can grant system privileges to the user and then authorize this user to the realm with a rule, or make a command rule on the command directly.
 These solutions are either very expensive in terms of computational cost or undesirable because they entail the excessive granting of privileges such as system privileges to the user.
 With a mandatory realm, you only need to grant object privileges to the user, with a rule for specific conditions, and then authorize this user to be a realm owner or participant.
-Thus, with mandatory realms, Oracle Database Vault policies have more flexibility without granting users excessive privileges. - Mandatory realms add a layer of protection during patch upgrades.
-During a patch upgrade, a database administrator may need to have direct access to a realm-protected object in order to perform a patch on the object.
-If there are tables that contain sensitive data, such as social security numbers, you can protect these tables from the administrator's access with mandatory realms during the patch upgrade.
-When patching is complete, and the database administrator no long needs access to the objects, you can disable mandatory realm protection and then re-enable the normal application realm protection so that the application protection can return to its normal state. - You can use mandatory realms to secure tables during runtime.
+Thus, with mandatory realms, Oracle Database Vault policies have more flexibility without granting users excessive privileges.

+You can use mandatory realms to secure tables during runtime.
 During runtime, application data can be stored in many tables.
 It is better to have a single user such as a runtime schema to access these tables so that you can maintain the integrity and correctness of the data.
 If the application data is scattered in many different schemas, then schema owners and users with object privileges can change the data if they log into the database directly.
 To insure that users cannot update these tables without going through the runtime schema's procedures, you can use mandatory realms to protect the tables so that only the authorized user's procedures can access them.
 Because a regular realm does not block object owners and object-privileged users, you can use mandatory realms to block them.
-This way, only authorized users can access these tables during runtime. - · You can freeze security settings by preventing changes to configured roles.
+This way, only authorized users can access these tables during runtime.